-Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July show that landlord insurance premiums have increased in the state of New South Wales since this time last year, for both units and houses.
-This continues the trend from 2016-17, where premiums for units and houses rose by 5% and 16% respectively.
+Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July shows landlord insurance premiums increased in the state of New South Wales since this time last year, for both units and houses.
+This continued the trend from 2016-17, where premiums for units and houses rose by 5% and 16% respectively.

 Average Premiums – 2017 vs 2018